 The Leavenworth Veteran's Hospital is one of our Programs' facilities.
 At the VA, our Residents enjoy an increase in both responsibility and autonomy in patient care.
 The VA provides increased experience in all areas of General Surgery with an emphasis in Vascular and Thoracic surgery.

 One of the highlights of our program is the PGY-4 "circuit" year.
 The 4th year of training is unique and enjoyable year in our Residents' education.
 It consists of rotations at community hospitals in two moderate sized Kansas communities providing the Resident an opportunity to participate in private practice and to train with excellent general surgeons outside of the traditional teaching hospital setting.
-The PGY-4 is also the "Chief" resident on our night float service.

 I believe that we have re-crafted our program with a staff that is committed to teaching and training our residents with an emphasis on learning, not on service to the hospital.
 We pride ourselves in selecting residents who work well together and are excited about learning.
 Residents who seek fellowships after graduation are excellent candidates and to date have had no difficulty in selection and placement in their program(s) of choice.